Dutch Neck: Slayback-Reed Homestead

 - William Updike (1843-1882).[14]

-The Updikes, too, had lived in the West Windsor area since the mid-1700s.[15]
-Through the 1860s-70s, William Updike was a Township Committee member, Poundkeeper, Judge of Elections, and Commissioner of Taxation Appeal.[16]
+The Updikes, too, had lived in the West Windsor area since the mid-1700s.[22]
+Through the 1860s-70s, William Updike was a Township Committee member, Poundkeeper, Judge of Elections, and Commissioner of Taxation Appeal.[23]
 Upon his death in c.
-1882, his son, Levi, inherited the property who, in 1912, sold the property to Sarah E. and David D. Bergen and Carrie S. Cook.[17]
-They, in turn, owned the property until 1939, when it was acquired by Lester W. and Evalinda M. Reed.[18]
+1882, his son, Levi, inherited the property and, in 1912, sold it to Sarah E. and David D. Bergen and Carrie S. Cook.[24]
+They, in turn, owned the property until 1939, when it was acquired by Lester W. and Evalinda M. Reed.[25]
 The Reed family has owned the property ever since.

 Bibliography